ironbar/prompt_recovery/docs/01_Business_Understanding.md

 <!--- Sometimes the field of the challenge has specific terms, if that is the
 case write them here, otherwise delete this section.--->

-- EOS token: End of sentence token
+- **EOS token**: End of sentence token
+- **GGUF format**: GGUF is a file format for storing models for inference with GGML and executors based on GGML.
+GGUF is a binary format that is designed for fast loading and saving of models, and for ease of reading.

 ## Questions